twilson63/permaweb-cookbook/docs/src/kits/react/create-react-app.md

 }
 ```

 ### Setup Routing

-Now modify the application and add a new routes such as an about page, first create 2 more .tsx files
+Now modify the application and add a new routes such as an about page, first create 2 more .tsx files. (if you have exluceded the extra check `--template typescript` then make sure your component file extension should be `.jsx or .js`)

 ```sh
 touch src/HomePage.tsx